JohnNickerson/MediaSync/README.md

 # MediaSync
-MediaSync is a multi-master sync program designed to work from a flash drive.
+MediaSync is a portable, multi-master, sync program designed to work from a flash drive.
 Using a virtual master file index, it determines the current state of the files on a machine and copies necessary changes to and from a space-limited shared folder.
 In this way, it is able, for instance, to (gradually) synchronise 100GB of files using an 8GB flash drive.

 # Features
 - No master copy: changes can be made on any copy of any file.
 All changes will be replicated everywhere.